cesbit/pyleri/README.md

 ```python
 Regex(pattern, flags=0)
 ```
 The parser compiles a regular expression using the `re` module.
-Therefore information about `flags` can be found at https://docs.python.org/3/library/re.html
+The current version of pyleri has only support for the `re.IGNORECASE` flag.
 See the Quick Usage example for how to use `Regex`.

 ### Token